-The Cane Corso Rottweiler mix is going to be a large breed dog in every way.
-Big-boned, tall, broad, and strong, it is important to think through every aspect of your dog’s housing and transportation before making a commitment to one of these enormous dogs.
+The Cane Corso Rottweiler mix will be a large breed dog.
+Big-boned, tall, broad, and strong, it is essential to consider every aspect of your dog’s housing and transportation before committing to one of these enormous dogs.

 Cane Corso size, height, and weight